carlobarcena/crudbarcena/readme.md

 3. Type "php artisan serve"
 4. Use a web browser, access url http://localhost:8000/
 5. To initialize database access url: http://localhost:8000/initialize or click the link in the welcome page.
+6. Login Credentials username: admin, password: 12345 or you can register yourself.